Spirent/openperf/doc/learning.md

 5. Keep completed `/learning` requests?
 Or just keep the associated results?

 6. MAC address timeout?
 As in do resolved MACs time out like on real systems?

+7. Is it worth adding a "skip learning" setting in packet generator config so OpenPerf skips learning on generator creation?